-O01_1 O01_2 Top management provide supports the implementation and adoption of the BIS.
-Top management willing to allocate sufficient resources for implementation and adoption of the BIS.
+O01_1 Top management provide supports the implementation and adoption of the BIS.
+O01_2 Top management willing to allocate sufficient resources for implementation and adoption of the BIS.
 O01_3 Top management actively participates in establishing the vision and shaping the strategy of BIS adoption.
-O01_4 Top management is willing to accept the possible risks the risks associated with BIS adoption and utilisation.
-There is a person at the O01_5 management level who strongly advocates and adamant on the implementation of the BIS (warns the importance of Copying Copying There is a person at the management level who shows great enthusiasm in initiating the BIS adoption (motivates to adopt the system).
-O01_7 There are one or more people at the management level who continuously emphasizing the benefits of BIS.
-1 1 1 1 1 Organizational readiness 0.8266 0.5499 O02_1 Managers and employees know how to use BIS for business support.
+Top management is willing O01_4 to accept the possible risks the risks associated with BIS adoption and utilisation.
+There is a person at the O01_5 management level who strongly advocates and adamant on the implementation of the BIS (warns the importance of CONIVERSITY MODIFYING, implementing the system).
+There is a person at the management level who shows great enthusiasm in initiating the BIS adoption (motivates to adopt the O01_7 system).
+There are one or more people at the management level who continuously emphasizing the benefits of BIS.
+14 q.
+Organizational readiness 0.8266 0.5499 O02_1 Managers and employees know how to use BIS for business support.
 O02_2 Managers and employees comprehend and understand well how to use BIS in business.
 O02_3 We have adequate training and guiding procedure to use BIS in business.
 O02_4 We have enough technical, managerial, and other necessary skills required to adopt the BIS.

-O02_5 We have adequate financial, technological, and other resources required to adopt the BIS.
-Competitive Pressure (I 0.7913 0.5262 Competitors' Absorptiv ve Capacity) E01_1 We will lose our customers, if we do not adopt BI (due competition degree on business environment) E01_2 We will need to adopt BI because of our business strategic necessity.
+Competitive Pressure (Indu Competitors' Absorptive C - 0.7913 0.5262 We will lose our E01_1 customers, if we do not adopt BI (due competition degree on business environment) E01_2 We will need to adopt BI because of our business strategic necessity.
 E01_3 Our organization had to start using BIS to maintain its competitive advantage in the market.
 E01_4 Our competitors have made significant investments in acquiring new knowledge.
-Our competitors can quickly discover and E01_5 swiftly obtain the information they require.
-E01_6 modif things effortlessly.
-E01_7 at integrating information from different sources to AK E01_8 their advantage.
-Our competitors are good at using new knowledge in their operations 9 9 , Business Intelligence In plementation 0.8737 0.5364 Readiness IR_1 I will continue to use software and BIS (provided by organization) as my
+Our competitors can E01_5 quickly discover and swiftly obtain the E01_6 modifying Our competitors can discover and learn new things effortlessly.
+E01_7 at integrating information from different sources to AH E01_8 their advantage.
+Our competitors are good at using new knowledge in their operations 9 0' Business Intelligence Imple Readiness mentation 0.8737 0.5364 IR_1 I will continue to use software and BIS (provided by organization) as my priority when dealing with work task IR_2 I believe that System software help me to support and simplifies/ease my daily work task

-IR 1 software and DIS (provided

-by organization) as my

-priority when dealing with

-work task

-IR_2 I believe that System

-software help me to

-support and simplifies/ease

-my daily work task